memflow/memflow.github.io/src/quick_start.md

 ### 2. Installing plugins

-When running `memflowup` for the first time it is recommended to use the interactive mode and install memflow from the 0.2.0-beta branch (development).
+When running `memflowup` for the first time it is recommended to use the interactive mode and install memflow from the stable branch.

 Installing packages system-wide will place all plugins in `/usr/local/lib/memflow`.\
 Installing packages per user will place all plugins in `$HOME/.local/lib/memflow`.